varunkmr038/Devhouse/README.md

 # Devhouse – Social Webapp for Developers <img align="center" width="60" height="50" src="public/img/logo-green-round.png">

-## A website which connect Developers by sharing posts, building connections and real time chats. :smiley:
+## A website which connect Developers by sharing posts, building connections and real time meet and chats. :smiley:

 ### :heavy_check_mark: Users can host meetings on site with features like video , audio and screen sharing and also chat.